jbeeko/TypeUp/README.md

 >
 ```

-This is a very simple example but by making some errors we can already see the advantage to letting the FSharp type provide a data definition language.
+This is a very simple example but already the advantage to letting the FSharp type provide a data definition language can be seen.
 For example a misnamed field results in
 ```
-System.Exception: Failure: Error in Ln: 7 Col: 5
+Error in Ln: 7 Col: 5
 Citys: Vancouver
 ```